Lightweight Improved Residual Network for Efficient Inverse Tone Mapping: Proposed Method

 \subsection{Proposed Improved Residual Network}

-Our IRNet first extracts the initial feature map using a $1\times1$ convolution layer (instead of $3\times3$ one to reduce the parameter amounts).
-Then we cascade $n$ Improved Residual Blocks (IRBs) proposed for fine-grained feature extraction and fusion.
-The details of our IRB block will be introduced later.
-To boost the ITM performance, each IRB is followed by a Contrast-aware Channel Attention (CCA) layer~\cite{CCA}.
-We also use a skip connection to sum the feature maps before the IRB block and after the CCA layer.
+The motivation of designing our IRNet is to fully exploit the effectiveness of multi-scale feature fusion at both intra-block (within our IRB) and inter-block (between different IRBs) levels.
+To be specific, our IRNet first extracts the initial feature map using a $1\times1$ convolution layer (instead of $3\times3$ one to reduce the parameter amounts).
+Then, empowered by the intra-block multi-scale feature fusion, $n$ cascaded Improved Residual Blocks (IRBs) are responsible for fine-grained feature extraction.
+Details of our IRB will be introduced later.
+To boost the utilization of the refined features, each IRB is followed by a Contrast-aware Channel Attention (CCA) layer~\cite{CCA}.
+We also explore the multi-scale feature fusion at inter-block level by adding a residual connection between each paired IRB block and the CCA layer~\cite{CCA}, which further facilitates the information flow.
+We now elaborate the components of our IRNet.

 \textbf{Improved Residual Block (IRB)}.
 The proposed IRB block is built upon the residual block~\cite{he2016deep}, which achieves great success in many computer vision tasks~\cite{chen2021new,9156371}.
-As shown in Figure~\ref{fig:arch} (a), the residual block~\cite{he2016deep} contains two $3 \times 3$ convolution layers with an activation function (here we replace ReLU by LeakyReLU) between them, the output feature is added by the input feature $F_{in}$ and activated by another LeakyReLU function.
+As shown in Figure~\ref{fig:arch} (a), the residual block~\cite{he2016deep} contains two $3 \times 3$ convolution layers with an activation function (here we replace ReLU by LeakyReLU) between them, the output feature is added to the input feature $F_{in}$ and activated by LeakyReLU.

 Built upon the residual block, our IRB block is designed to keep our IRNet as simple as possible with better ITM performance.
 This is feasible by fully exploiting the multi-layer feature maps within the IRB block.
 To this end, given the input feature $F_{in}\in\mathbb{R}^{H\times W\times C}$, our IRB first refines it by a $3\times3$ convolution layer and a LeakyReLU activation function.
 The extracted feature $F_1\in\mathbb{R}^{H\times W\times C/2}$ is further refined in our IRB by a second $3\times3$ convolution layer to output the feature $F_{2}\in\mathbb{R}^{H\times W\times C}$:

 Then our IRB uses a skip connection and a $\operatorname{Conv_{1\times1}}$ to fuse $F_{in}$ and $F_{2}$ and obtain the fusion feature $F_{fuse}$: